aws-samples/llm-evaluation-methodology/README.md

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the [LICENSE](LICENSE) file.
+The sample datasets provided in [datasets/question-answering](datasets/question-answering) are transformed subsets of the [Stamford Question Answering Dataset v2.0 dev partition](https://rajpurkar.github.io/SQuAD-explorer/explore/v2.0/dev/) (original available for download [here](https://rajpurkar.github.io/SQuAD-explorer/dataset/dev-v2.0.json)), and are provided under CC-BY-SA-4.0.
+See the [datasets/question-answering/LICENSE](datasets/question-answering/LICENSE) file.